LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

 .. member:: string->equals(find, case::boolean)
 .. member:: string->equals(find, -case::boolean= ?)

-   This method is similar to the ``==`` comparison operator.
+   This method is similar to the ``==`` equality operator.
 It returns "true" if the specified string is equivalent to the base string.
 This matching will not be case-sensitive unless passed the ``-case`` parameter.

 .. member:: string->compare(find::string, -case::boolean= ?)
 .. member:: string->compare(find::string, offset::integer, length::integer= ?, patOffset::integer= ?, patLength::integer= ?, -case::boolean= ?)